mathensousaa/mypokedex/README.md

 My Pokédex is a simple Javascript website repository developed by me during the Web Development course at IFSP.
 The site aims to display several Pokémons requested from the Pokémon API repository (PokeAPI).

+- Acess this link to open the site: [My Pokedex](https://mathensousaa.github.io/mypokedex/)

 ## **Features**

 - Search Pokémon by number